Jaywardhan-singh/user_mngmt_system/README.md

-# MUMS - Mini User Management System
+# 🧑‍💻MUMS - Mini IT User Management System

 A comprehensive full-stack web application for managing user accounts with role-based access control (RBAC), designed for IT companies with different user types and administrative controls.